Haji biryani

 Haji biryani (also known as Hajir biryani) is one of the oldest restaurants in the heart of Old Dhaka, Bangladesh, selling chevon biryani (dish made with highly seasoned rice and goat's meat).
 The restaurant also sells borhani (a salted mint drink made of yogurt) and soft drinks.
-In 1939 the restaurant was started as a roadside food corner by a person named Haji Mohammad Hossain.
-Later on the business took dramatic change and became part of the culture of Dhaka city.
+In 1939, the restaurant was started as a roadside food corner by a person named Haji Mohammad Hossain.
+Later on, the business took dramatic change and became part of the culture of Dhaka city.

 History

-The business was started on 1939 by a cook of Hadhrami Arab descent named Haji Mohammad Hossain.
+The business was started on 1939 by a cook Haji Mohammad Hossain.
 After Haji Mohammad Hossain died in 1992, his son, Haji Mohammad Golam Hossain took over and continued the family business without making any changes in style and tradition.
-By the passage of time Haji Mohammad Golam became tired by running the family business and finally handed over the business to his son, Haji Mohammad Shahed.
+By the passage of time, Haji Mohammad Golam would become tired of running the family business and finally hand over the business to his son, Haji Mohammad Shahed.
 The dish bears resemblance to the Yemeni Haneeth.